 Choosing the Right Structure: Digital, In-Person, or Hybrid

-Adopting a clear process to test and refine your model ensures it evolves with your business.
-Stay flexible and open to adjustments as market conditions change.
-By aligning your model with your strengths and market needs, you create a foundation for long-term success.
+Using a straightforward process to test and update your model ensures that it adapts as the business does.
+Be open to change, as the market will change its pattern.
+When you align your model with your strengths and market needs, you are laying the groundwork for success.

 Implementing Actionable Steps to Launch Your Business